-7.1.3.
+8.1.3.
 Protocol Versions

-Two varieties of SSH currently exist: version 1, and newer version 2.
+Two varieties of SSH currently exist: version 1 and version 2.
 The OpenSSH suite under Fedora uses SSH version 2, which has an enhanced key exchange algorithm not vulnerable to the known exploit in version 1.
-However, for compatibility reasons, the OpenSSH suite does support version 1 connections as well.
+However, for compatibility reasons, the OpenSSH suite does support version 1 connections as well, although version 1 is disabled by default and needs to be enabled in the configuration files.